allthingslinux/code-of-conduct/README.md

 1.1.a - Do not share sexually explicit content in messages or media.

-1.1.b - Do not portray sexually explicit content in Member avatars, custom statuses, “About Me” texts, banners, emotes, stickers or any other Member profile feature/expression.
+1.1.b - Do not portray sexually explicit content in Member avatars, custom statuses, “About Me” texts, banners, emotes, stickers, or any other Member profile feature/expression.

 1.1.c - Do not share media depicting gore, excessive violence, or animal abuse.